david saddington FRGS

 After leading education reforms to get climate change on school curricula David has pursued his own academic work studying climate science and a broad range of climate impacts from the environmental to economic, security & health implications.

-Now at 26 David continues to be a contemporary voice and advocate for climate change action, speaking to a range of audiences around the world - from United Nations Conferences to MTV.
-David speaks about the opportunities and challenges from tackling climate change from his experience consulting on the implementation of carbon and energy policies and on sustainability initiatives with multinational corporations.
+David continues to be a contemporary voice for climate change action, speaking to a range of audiences around the world - from United Nations Conferences to BBC news.
+David speaks about the opportunities and challenges from tackling climate change from his experience consulting on the implementation of carbon policies and on sustainability initiatives with Governments and multinational corporations.
 He always seeks out innovative ways to re-energise the conversation around this global challenge.

-I was selected to be a Climate Change Champion for DEFRA (Department for Environment, Food & Rural Affairs) and fronted a nation wide climate change media campaign with the BBC, ITV, Sky and regional press which reached over 3 million.
+I was selected to be a Climate Change Champion for the UK Government and fronted a nation wide climate change media campaign with the BBC, ITV, Sky and regional press which reached over 3 million.
 I travelled to Switzerland to see first-hand the impact of climate change on Alpine glaciers and talked about these experiences at conferences, schools, shopping centres and even prisons around the UK.

-In my role with DEFRA I met with the then Prime Minister Tony Blair at 10 Downing Street and discussed the implementation of climate change on the UK national curriculum.
+In this role I met with the then Prime Minister Tony Blair at 10 Downing Street and discussed the implementation of climate change on the UK national curriculum.
 Climate change is now an essential part of youth education and I led teacher training courses to implement the new syllabus.
 Since 2007 I have pushed to expand these education reforms worldwide with the United Nations and British Council.